 We decided to go in early June to avoid the crowds and make it more affordable.
 Keep in mind it does rain quite a lot in June, but we took a chance.
-It rained one and half days out of our seven day trip so it was not bad at all.
+It rained one and half days out of our seven-day trip so it was not bad at all.

-How many days are needed for Banff and Canadian Rockies
+How many days are needed for Banff and Canadian Rockies road trip?

-As you would need a few days in both Banff and Jasper and a day to drive the Icefields parkway, between 5 to 7 days is ideal if you just want to cover Jasper-Lake Louise-Banff.
-If you plan to do longer hikes or visit the nearby national parks then you will need a few extra days.
+As you would need a few days in both Banff and Jasper and a day to drive the Icefields Parkway, between 5 to 7 days is ideal if you want to cover Banff, Lake Louise, Icefield Parkway, and Jasper.

-But it can be easily modified to make a 5 day Banff Jasper itinerary.
-Just reduce 2 night in Banff and do not stay overnight in Lake Louise.
+But it can be easily modified for 5 days in Banff and Jasper road trip.
+Just reduce one night in Banff and make a day trip to Lake Louise.